 Where to go for help

-Support for people with bleeding disorders (including VWD) and their families is available from:
+Support for people with bleeding disorders (including VWD) and their families is available from the Haemophilia Foundation Australia website.

 Visit healthdirect's genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.